mnylen/failurous-ruby/README.md

 ## Usage

-Fail notifications are sent using `Failurous::FailNotifier.send(notification)` or by creating a notification using `Failurous::FailNotification.new` and calling `send` on it.
+Fail notifications are sent using `Failurous::FailNotifier.notify(notification)`.
+The notification can be created using `Failurous::FailNotification` class.

 Basic usage example: